Note for all residents and street organisers on Playing Out streets in St Albans district: due to COVID-19, all sessions must be put on hold.

 Playing Out St Albans District (a Sustainable St Albans project) is delighted to be working with St Albans District Council to manage a new Playing Out scheme in the St Albans District.

-Applications are now open for the 2020 scheme.
-If you would be interested in closing your street for the purposes of children’s play and community building in 2020, please follow our Steps to Playing Out below.
+If you would be interested in closing your street for the purposes of children’s play and community building, please follow our Steps to Playing Out below.

 Page Contents – scroll down for….